FurryCoders/falocalrepo-server/README.md

 website [Python.org](https://www.python.org/).

 For the program to run, a properly formatted database created by falocalrepo needs to be present in the same folder.

+The styling is based on the [Boostrap CSS framework](https://getbootstrap.com).

 ## Usage